aria1th/Hypernetwork-MonkeyPatch-Extension/README.md

 ![image](https://user-images.githubusercontent.com/35677394/204087530-b7938e7e-ebe5-4326-b5cd-25480645a11b.png)

 This also fixes some CUDA memory issues.
 Currently both Beta and Gamma Training is working very well, as far as I could say.

+### Planned features
+Allow using general models with .safetensor save /loading